slklnarnv/parts-marketplace/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 ## 💬 Support

 For support, open an issue on the [GitHub Issues](https://github.com/slklnarnv/parts-marketplace/issues) page.

 ---

-**Made with ❤️ by the MarineParts Team**